auth0/Auth0.swift/README.md

 Go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and add the corresponding URLs to **Allowed Callback URLs** and **Allowed Logout URLs**, according to the platform of your app.
 If you have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace `YOUR_AUTH0_DOMAIN` with your custom domain instead of the value from the settings page.

 > [!NOTE]
 > On iOS 17.4+ and macOS 14.4+ it's possible to use Universal Links as callback and logout URLs.
-When enabled, Auth0.swift will fall back to using custom scheme URLs on older iOS / macOS versions.
+When enabled, Auth0.swift will fall back to using a custom URL scheme on older iOS / macOS versions.
 > This feature requires Xcode 15.3+.

 ##### iOS